France's biggest wildfire of the summer has eclipsed the size of Paris and is still spreading

 About 2,000 firefighters and several water bomber aircraft battled the blaze that broke out Tuesday afternoon in the village of Ribaute in the Aude region, a rural, wooded area that is home to wineries.

-The wildfire remained ‘’very active'' on Wednesday and weather conditions were unfavorable, the local administration said in a statement.
+The fire, which has burned 13,000 hectares (32,000 acres), remained ‘’very active'' on Wednesday, the local administration said in a statement.
+The weather was hot, dry and windy, making it difficult for firefighters to contain the blaze.

 One person died in their home, nine others were injured, including seven firefighters, and at least one person was missing, the statement said.